-- Total float of activities on critical path is Zero (0)
+- The total float of activities on the critical path is Zero (0)

-- For activities on critical path Early Start is equal to Late Start and Early Finish is equal to Late Finish.
+- For activities on the critical path, Early Start is equal to Late Start and Early Finish is equal to Late Finish.

 Forward Pass is a technique that calculates early start and early finish dates in the schedule network.
-In order to conduct forward pass; move in forward direction from the project start node to the last node of network diagram.
+In order to conduct a forward pass; move in the forward direction from the project start node to the last node of the network diagram.

 Backward Pass is a technique that calculates late start and late finish dates in the schedule network.
-In order to perform backward pass; move in it move in backward direction from project end node to the start node of network diagram.
+In order to perform a backward pass; move in the backward direction from the project end node to the start node of the network diagram.